What to Eat in Spring: An Ayurvedic Pantry Reset for Kapha Season

 This often shows up as a cluttered pantry, which leads to:

-More time spent deciding what to cook.
+More time spent deciding what to cook

-More stress about making the "right" choice.
+More stress about making the “right” choice

-A tendency to reach for comfort foods instead of what supports energy and digestion.
+A tendency to reach for comfort foods instead of what supports energy and digestion

 By narrowing your food options to what’s seasonal and suitable, you naturally reduce overwhelm.
-And best of all, it supports your health.

 02 Align with the Season: Ritucharya and Satmya

-In Ayurveda, ritucharya is the seasonal routine that helps us stay balanced through each shift in nature.
 And satmya reminds us to choose foods that are familiar and appropriate for our constitution and the current season.

 In spring, Kapha is dominant.
-The antidote?

 This seasonal approach does more than support digestion and energy.
 It also: